jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/.ipynb_checkpoints/MT_wk0_JupyterLab-checkpoint.md

 ## JupyterLab

 We will be using JupyterLab to work with Jupyter Notebooks.
-You can Launch JupyterLab fromm Anaconda Navigator by clicking "Launch".
+You can Launch JupyterLab from Anaconda Navigator by clicking "Launch".

 JupyterLab will open, not as its own window, but **as a tab in your default Web Browser**